PeterFidelman/PSFTracker/README.md

 ## API Reference
 PSFTracker is still under development and you shouldn't count on any part of the code  remaining stable.

 The song format, however, *is* stable.
-See `songs/format.s` and `playspkr/format.s`. for more information.
+See `songs/format.s` and `playspkr/format.s`, and this repository's Wiki section, for more information.

-TODO add more information about the song format.

 ## Contributors